AriFordsham/GHCWiki/commentary/rts/haskell-execution/heap-checks.md

 ## Improving Heap Check Placement

-Deciding whether to a put heap in the alternative branch is quite a delicate process.
+Deciding whether to a put heap in case alternative branch is quite a delicate process.

 **Relevant Tickets:**